About Mount Kilimanjaro

 Amboseli National Park

-Amboseli, one of the oldest national parks in Kenya, is located at the foot of Mount Kilimanjaro.
+Amboseli, one of the oldest national parks across the border in Kenya.
+It is located at the foot of Mount Kilimanjaro.
 The park is famous for its tranquil beauty and easily approachable animals, where the snows of Mount Kilimanjaro form a majestic backdrop to one of Kenya’s most spectacular displays of wildlife.

 Due to the open nature of the park, lions are easily spotted, and can occasionally be watched stalking their prey.
 Zebra, giraffe and gazelles abound.
 The elephant population of 1500 is one of the longest studied and best researched.
 Buffalo, leopard, cheetah, wildebeests, hyenas, jackals, warthogs, and baboons are all present here.